 According to a recent poll, the general audience prefers light designs because of better readability.
 For me, it is obvious that photos are more pronounced when used on a dark or black background, but I agree that light backgrounds are better for readability.
 So I went for the best of both worlds; whenever text is present, I use mostly a light background.

 My website uses only 3 main colors #202020 (dark grey), #e0e0e0 (light grey) and #f8b000 (yellow).
 It’s a good idea not to have too many colours in your design, especially for a photography website; it distracts the viewer from the photos.

 The most powerful and popular one was Essential Grid, but it is bloated with code and slow.
 So I tried the faster and cleaner one, The Grid.
 With this plug-in, you can easily build a masonry layout and give every thumbnail of my blog and gallery post a unique look with the skin builder.
 Additionally, it’s easy to replace the main query of WordPress.

 Until I discovered a new player!

 Indeed!
 Just when I was almost finished with this website, I discovered a new plug-in from the same creators of The Grid.

 Gridbuilder WP has almost the same features as The Grid but has one significant option: Faceted search or filtering.
-It's an Ajax-based system that can quickly and efficiently filter content asynchronously without page refreshes.
-It's so good that I used this plug-in on almost all pages where I needed to query the database.
-Maybe you already noticed how quick it is by visiting my Blog, Gallery or Links pages.
+It’s an Ajax-based system that can quickly and efficiently filter content asynchronously without page refreshes.
+It’s so good that I used this plug-in on almost all pages where I needed to query the database.
+Maybe you already noticed how quick it is by visiting my Blog or Gallery page.

 To be continued…